Local-in-time existence of strong solutions to a quasi-incompressible Cahn--Hilliard--Navier--Stokes system: Acknowledgments

 M. Fei is supported partly by NSF of China under Grant No.~12271004, No.~12471222 and NSF of Anhui Province of China under Grant No.~2308085J10.
 D. Han is supported partly by NSF grant DMS-2310340.
-Y. Liu is supported partly by the startup funding No. 184080H201B90 from Nanjing Normal University, NSF of Jiangsu Province of China under Grant No.~BK20240572 and NSF of Jiangsu Higher Education Institutions of China under Grant No.~24KJB110020.
+Y. Liu was partially supported by the startup funding from Nanjing Normal University, the NSF of Jiangsu Province of China under Grant No.~BK20240572, the NSF of Jiangsu Higher Education Institutions of China under Grant No.~24KJB110020, and the China Postdoctoral Science Foundation under Grant No.~2025M773078.